 Temperature measurements are taken throughout the cargo compartment.
 Type K chromel/alumel 22-gauge thermocouples have been found to be effective at measuring temperatures in the range these fire scenarios produce.
 Ceiling thermocouples are evenly spaced along the compartment ceiling at 5-foot intervals.
 One of the ceiling thermocouples is installed directly above the initial ignition location for all fire scenarios.
 The beads of the ceiling thermocouples are 1 inch (2.5 cm) below the compartment ceiling.
 At least one thermocouple is placed on the compartment sidewall 1 foot below ceiling level and centered on the fire ignition location.
-The sidewall thermocouple is installed on the compartment wall nearest to the ignition location.
-At least two additional thermocouples are placed in and above the box containing the igniter for the bulk and containerized fire scenarios.
-The purpose of these two thermocouples is to monitor and verify the ignition of the boxes.
+The sidewall thermocouple is installed on the compartment wall nearest the ignition location.
+At least two additional thermocouples are placed in and above the box containing the igniter for the bulk- and containerized-load fire scenarios.
 The readings are not part of the acceptance criteria.
 Care should be taken to prevent these thermocouples from contacting the energized coil of the nichrome wire.

-A continuous gas analyzer with a real-time display of the gas (extinguishing agent) volumetric concentration is required for the aerosol can scenario when the suppression system is a gaseous total flood system (short-test version).
-A continuous gas analyzer may also be required, depending on the suppression system design, for the bulk-load and containerized-load fire scenarios.
+A continuous gas analyzer with a real-time display of the gas (extinguishing agent) volumetric concentration is required for the aerosol can explosion simulation fire scenario when the suppression system is a gaseous total flood system (short-test version).
+A continuous gas analyzer may also be required, depending on the suppression system design, for the bulk- and containerized-load fire scenarios.
 The accuracy of the analyzer shall be $\pm 5\%$ of the reading.
 The gas analyzer is used to measure the concentration of the gaseous suppression agent.
 The data-sampling rate for all the temperature measurements and the gas concentrations should be at least one data point every 5 seconds.

-A pressure transducer is also required for the aerosol can fire scenario.
+A pressure transducer is also required for the aerosol can explosion simulation fire scenario.
 The maximum transducer pressure range is 0-50 psig.
 The minimum frequency response of the transducer is 3000 Hz.
-Omega® manufactures several transducers suitable for this application.
+Omega[®] manufactures several transducers suitable for this application.
 The transducer is mounted on the ceiling in the geometric center of the compartment.
 The data-sampling rate for the pressure transducer is at least 3000 data points per second.